Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 └───view

 ```
-`config`: It contains all the configuration files
+`config`: It contains all the configuration files.

-`controller`: It contains all the controllers
+`controller`: It contains all the controllers.

-`core`: Core files which we use to create our models and controllers
+`core`: Core files which we use to create our models and controllers.

-`database`: It contains the connection database drivers
+`database`: It contains the connection database drivers.

-`model`: It contains all the models
+`model`: It contains all the models.

 `view`: It contains all the views.

-### Entry point
+### 2. Entry point

 We want a single entry point that routes to a particular component or module.

 We have two options to do this:

-1. We can have a associative array which maps each url to a controller.
+1. We can have an associative array which maps each url to a controller.
 2. We can directly have the controller in the url.

 I will be using the latter but you can easily implement the first one too.
 Let's see how we will route our requests.

-Our url will look something like.
+Our url will look something like:

 ```

 localhost/Appname/index.php/ControllerName/functionName/args.../args../moreargs/

 ```
-in normal php we already use the pattern `localhost/Appname/whateverPhpFileWeWant.php`
+in normal PHP we already use the pattern `localhost/Appname/whateverPhpFileWeWant.php`.

-now instead of using different PHP files we just route the request to them by using  `index.php`
+Now instead of using different PHP files, we just route the request to them by using  `index.php`

-For routing we need to know the arguments passed in the url after `index.php`.
+For routing, we need to know the arguments passed in the url after `index.php`.

-This piece of code helps me find the start index of the arguments we need.
+This piece of code helps me find the start index of the arguments we need:

 ```php